-- When both parties are bringing assets into the marriage, and they both agree that anything acquired prior to the marriage remains the property of that spouse. - Parties with future wealth prospects, such as those with trust funds or careers that could be stellar. - International clients who want a nuptial agreement to mirror one that they have had drawn up in a foreign jurisdiction where such agreements are commonplace. - Where there are existing debts.
+- When both parties are bringing assets into the marriage, and they both agree that anything acquired prior to the marriage remains the property of that spouse. - Parties with future wealth prospects, such as those with trust funds or careers that could be stellar. - Couples with international ties who want a nuptial agreement to mirror one that they have had drawn up in a foreign jurisdiction. - Where there are existing debts.